kc101010/PassWiz/README.md

 2. Extract the ZIP folder
 3. Open terminal and use cd to navigate to PassWiz 1/Application Files/
 4. Open one of the version files (I recommend opening the latest version)
-5. In cmd run "wine PassWiz.exe.deploy"
+5. In Terminal run "wine PassWiz.exe.deploy"

 The application will run normally though actions normally performed during installation and some others may not properly work.
 Other methods may alleviate these issues.